oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

     302 Redirect
     Location: https://acme.idp.example/authorize?response_type=code&scope=openid%20offline_access&client_id=...

-The user authenticates with the IdP, and is redirected back to the Client with an authorization code, which it can then exchange for an ID Token and optionally a Refresh Token when `offline_access` scope is requested per {{OpenID.Core}}.
+The user authenticates with the IdP, and is redirected back to the Client with an authorization code, which it can then exchange for an ID Token, Access Token, and optionally a Refresh Token when `offline_access` scope is requested per {{OpenID.Core}}.

 Note: The IdP may enforce security controls such as multi-factor authentication before granting the user access to the Client.